Darin Ruf: Minor leagues (2009–11)

 Ruf was drafted by the Philadelphia Phillies in the 20th round of the 2009 Major League Baseball draft.
 After the Phillies drafted him, scouting director Marti Wolever asserted that Ruf "is an outstanding defensive first baseman with a chance to hit and has tremendous makeup."
 After converting to play predominantly in the outfield, however, Ruf's fielding was characterized as either "serviceable" or "weak", and Phillies general manager Rubén Amaro, Jr. commented that he did not have the defensive skills to play every day.

-His first professional assignment was the GCL Phillies in 2009; after performing well there, he was promoted to the Williamsport Crosscutters of short season A. With both squads, he held a batting average of over .300.
+Ruf's first professional assignment was the Gulf Coast League Phillies in 2009; after performing well there, he was promoted to the Williamsport Crosscutters of Low–A. With both squads, he held a batting average of over .300.
 He also participated in the Florida Instructional League.

-In 2010, he began the season with the Lakewood BlueClaws, also of Class A, but spent only 32 games there.
-The Phillies promoted him to the Class A-Advanced Clearwater Threshers, and was the Phillies' minor league player of the week in late May.
-In total, he amassed nine home runs and 67 runs batted in (RBIs) while posting a .290 amalgamated batting average.
+In 2010, he began the season with the Lakewood BlueClaws, also of Single–A, but spent only 32 games there.
+The Phillies promoted him to the High–A Clearwater Threshers, and was the Phillies' minor league player of the week in late May.
+In total, he amassed nine home runs and 67 RBI while posting a .290 amalgamated batting average.

-His power emergence began in 2011 when he hit a Florida State League-leading 43 doubles, as well as 17 home runs (8th in the league) and 82 RBIs (4th) and a .308 batting average.
-Defensively, he played first base, third base, and left field, and even pitched two innings of relief during a 23-inning game.
-He was named an MiLB.com Organization All Star and a post-season All Star.
+Ruf's power emergence began in 2011 when he hit a Florida State League–leading 43 doubles, as well as 17 home runs (8th in the league) and 82 RBI (4th) and a .308 batting average.
+Defensively, he played first base, third base, and left field, and even pitched two innings of relief during a 23–inning game.
+Ruf was named an MiLB.com Organization All Star and a post-season All Star.
 After the season, he played in the Arizona Fall League for the Scottsdale Scorpions.